-If you need a copywriter to help you write killer product descriptions that increase your sales, contact me for a free quote.
+If you need a copywriter to help you write killer product descriptions that increase your sales, contact me for a quote.

 When I finally decided to jump off a cliff and start my own freelance copywriting business, I was terrified.
 I mean, literally shaking-in-my-boots kind of terrified.

 I wasn’t worried about finances, even though I’d just quit my job.
 I wasn’t worried about attracting clients, even though I didn’t have any.

 The one thing that kept me awake at night was my competitors.
 And the horrible nagging feeling that I would never match their brilliant standards.

 From what I could see, every other copywriter was exceptional.
 Their websites were great.
 Their writing was perfect.
 They were members of this, and guest posted on that.
 How on earth could I compete?

 I read everything I could find.
 Seriously every single blog, web page, link, and interview I could get my hands on.
 My mind was buzzing with ideas and techniques about how to build a successful business.